 June 9 – Lawson Nature Reserve Clean-up Day / 9:00 a.m.
 Meet at Lawson Reserve

-Community members are welcome to join us for clean-up activities at the reserve, including trail maintenance, garlic mustard pulling, and painting.
+Community members are welcome to join us for clean-up activities at the reserve, including trail maintenance, garlic mustard pulling, birdhouse repairs and painting.
+Bring gloves, bug spray and water-proof boots.
 Contact: Sheila 519-485-2645

 [W] June 23 – Pinery Provincial Park (NOTE – Early Departure Carpool Lot at 8:00 a.m.)

 Join us when we hike the Pinery to explore its Oak Savanna woodland, some of the only remaining in North America.
 The park’s unique ecosystem can be explored on trails, beaches or quiet reaches of the Old Ausable Channel.
+Be sure to bring your picnic lunch!
 Contact: Meg 519-485-4220

 [W] Oct 20 – St. Mary’s Avon Trail 9:00 a.m.
 Meet at Carpool